MarvsaiDev/privateGPTService/README.md

 1- Creates Jobs for RAG
 2- Uses that jobs to exctract tabular data based on column structures specified in prompts.
 3- Allows query of any files in the RAG
-Built on LangChain older version with custom mods (see custom langchain).
+Built on  langchainmsai older version with custom mods (see custom  langchainmsai).

-Will run with normal langchain but will not support all the features or accuracy.
+Will run with normal  langchainmsai but will not support all the features or accuracy. see README under privateGPT folder
 It runs as a service with drag and drop Retrival Augmented Generation.
 ** To run
 copy dotEnvExample to .env